Be a PAL Mentor

 In peer assisted learning (PAL) we particularly encourage applications from students who are likely to be under-represented.
 This includes students from Global Majority heritages, disabled students including neurodivergent students, mature students, LGBTQIA+ students, first in family to go to university students, parents, carers, and students who access UWE Cares.

-We have a number of inclusive recruitment practices so please contact the PAL team at pal@uwe.ac.uk if you would like to discuss different formats for submitting your PAL Leader application.
+We have a number of inclusive recruitment practices so please contact the PAL team at pal@uwe.ac.uk if you would like to discuss different formats for submitting your PAL Mentor application.

-The role of a PAL Leader depends on the scheme you are applying for.
-It is important that you think at this stage about how you will manage your time to ensure that you are able to continue your role throughout the academic year.
+The role of a PAL Mentor depends on the scheme you are applying for.
+It is important that you think at this stage about how you will manage your time to ensure that you are able to continue your role throughout the academic year, especially if you are enterring your final year.

 Eligibility

-- You must have the right to work in the UK and be a current UWE Bristol student when applying to become a PAL Leader and for the entire academic year.
+- You must have the right to work in the UK and be a current UWE Bristol student when applying to become a PAL Mentor and for the entire period of your employment (up to May 2026).

-- Please do not apply if you are not based at Frenchay, Glenside or City Campus.
-Most of our PAL schemes are facilitated on campus rather than online.
+- Please do not apply if you are not based at Frenchay, Glenside or City Campus, or will be on your placement year working off-campus.

 Qualities and skills required

-We expect all PAL Leaders to demonstrate the following personal qualities, which will be assessed through the recruitment and selection process:
+We expect all PAL Mentors to demonstrate the following personal qualities, which will be assessed through the recruitment and selection process:

 - empathy